Be a Part of Doors Open California

 Doors Open Riverside

 The City of Riverside in partnership with Riverside Downtown Partnership and the Mission Inn Museum and Foundation are hosting the City’s fourth annual Doors Open event.
 Doors Open events began over 30 years ago in France and has since spread across Europe, North America, and Australia.
 These events provide free access to captivating historic sites that are often closed to the public.
-By opening the doors to these architectural gems, event organizers hope to increase awareness of historic architecture and the community’s collective heritage in California’s only Doors Open event.
+By opening the doors to these architectural gems, event organizers hope to increase awareness of historic architecture and the community’s collective heritage.

 City of Riverside